Spring walking in the Dark Peak

 The footpaths and bridleways across Kinder, Edale and the Dark Peak can make an exhilarating day out, whatever the weather.

 You never know what you may see.
-If you're lucky you may spot the delicate deep pink flowers of bilberry bushes, or hear the eerie "currrrrleeeww" call of the curlew, a increasingly rare moorland bird.
+If you're lucky you may spot the delicate deep pink flowers of bilberry bushes, or hear the eerie "currrrrleeeww" call of the curlew, an increasingly rare moorland bird.
 Download one of our walking or cycling routes or work out your own using an Ordnance Survey map for the Dark Peak (OL1).
-The Penny Pot cafe in Edale is next to the station, perfect for a warming stop off.

 On Kinder Scout, the Pennine Way around the plateau is the safest route to use now that restoration work has successfully increased the depths of the peat bogs.
 The restoration is part of the conservation work going on across the High Peak moors as part of the 50 year vision for this area.